Live Not as You Would Like To: Reception

 Nikolai Dobrolyubov, in his Realm of Darkness essay mostly used the play as a pretext to criticize the Slavophile critics who, as he saw it, "were attempting to present the author as a purveyor of this ugly morality which prescribes tolerance without borders and total self-denial when it comes to one's individual rights."
 Once Ostrovsky's friend, now a prominent Slavophile Terty Filippov in Russkaya Beseda (No.1, 1856) admitted that "the idea of this drama was of great importance and its dramatic implementation would be worthy of a critical support if only for an insightful artistic intention."
 Otherwise he considered it the weakest of all the Ostrovsky's plays.
 It was "underdeveloped characters", according to the critic, that brought about its failure.

-Apollon Grigoriev, writing in Russky Mir (1860) too spotted the chasm between the 'genius idea' and 'poor implementation'.
-It was Grigoriev who first proposed that Live Not as You Would Like To should be re-worked into a musical piece and suggested Alexander Serov might do that.
+Apollon Grigoriev, writing in Russky Mir (1860) also spotted the chasm between the "genius idea" and "poor implementation".
+It was Grigoriev who first proposed that Live Not as You Would Like To should be re-worked into a musical piece and suggested that Alexander Serov do that.

 Leo Tolstoy enjoyed Live Not As You Would Like To, admitting that his own The Power of Darkness has been written under the influence of Ostrovsky's play.